 The best all-rounder for beginners

-The Alesis V25 is one of our top picks because it provides features that will help beginners develop without overwhelming them.
+The Alesis V25 is one of my top picks because it provides features that will help beginners develop without overwhelming them.
 It’s a serious production tool, but still incredibly easy to use.
-We also love that it has full-size keys.
+I also love that it has full-size keys.

 It has eight velocity-sensitive performance pads that are slightly small but not too bad, considering the size of the controller.
 The pads are good, not great, but certainly more than enough for a beginner.